SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 51. We can view the status
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_50.png)

-69. Click the Refresh icon to check when tasks are completed
+60. Click the Refresh icon to check when tasks are completed
 <br>![](/exercises/ex2/images/DataPrep_RefreshStatus_02_10.png)

-52. Click on the ellipsis (...) for 'Customer_Sales_##.csv'
+62. Click on the ellipsis (...) for 'Customer_Sales_##.csv'
-<br>Note: replace ## with the nummber assigned to you
+<br>Note: replace ## with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_50.png)

-53. Click on 'View Fact Sheet' to view the data
+63. Click on 'View Fact Sheet' to view the data
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_60.png)

-53. Click on 'Data Preview' to view the data
+64. Click on 'Data Preview' to view the data
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_65.png)

-53. Notice the data contains only 1 address column and also contains all the sales transactional data in one file
+65. Notice the data contains only 1 address column and also contains all the sales transactional data in one file
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_70_new.png)

-54. Click on 'Recipe'
+66. Click on 'Recipe'
 <br>![](/exercises/ex2/images/DataPrep_LimitColumns_02_10.png)

-55. Click on the pencil to edit
+67. Click on the pencil to edit
 <br>![](/exercises/ex2/images/DataPrep_LimitColumns_02_10.png)

-56. Click on the join icon between the customer and sales datasets
+68. Click on the join icon between the customer and sales datasets
 <br>![](/exercises/ex2/images/DataPrep_LimitColumns_02_20.png)

-57. Uncheck 'Address1', 'Address2', and 'Address3', since we have now combined those 3 columns into one column called, 'Full_Address'
+69. Uncheck 'Address1', 'Address2', and 'Address3', since we have now combined those 3 columns into one column called, 'Full_Address'
 <br>![](/exercises/ex2/images/DataPrep_LimitColumns_02_30.png)

-58. CLick 'Apply'
+70. CLick 'Apply'
 <br>![](/exercises/ex2/images/DataPrep_LimitColumns_02_30.png)

-59. Select 'Run Preparation'
+71. Select 'Run Preparation'
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_20.png)

-60. Click on the browse icon for the Container parameter
+72. Click on the browse icon for the Container parameter
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_30.png)

-61. Browse to 'TechEdDAT163_##' folder
+73. Browse to 'TechEdDAT163_##' folder
-<br>Note: replace ## with the nummber assigned to you
+<br>Note: replace ## with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_30.png)

-63. Click 'Apply'
+74. Click 'Apply'
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_40.png)

-64. For Dataset Name: enter ' Customer_Sales_##'
+75. For Dataset Name: enter ' Customer_Sales_##'
-<br>Note: replace ## with the nummber assigned to you
+<br>Note: replace ## with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_35.png)

-65. Click 'Apply'
+76. Click 'Apply'
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_35.png)

-66. Click 'Yes' on the Warning pop up letting you know the schema doesn't' match (remember we remove Address1 to Address3 columns), so you want to overwrite the schema with the new updatd schema
+77. Click 'Yes' on the Warning pop up letting you know the schema doesn't' match (remember we remove Address1 to Address3 columns), so you want to overwrite the schema with the new updatd schema
 <br>![](/exercises/ex2/images/DataPrep_LimitColumns_02_40.png)

-67. Click Action
+78. Click Action
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_10.png)

-67. Select 'Manage Preparation Tasks'
+79. Select 'Manage Preparation Tasks'
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_20.png)

-68. We can view the status
+80. We can view the status
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_50.png)

-69. Click the Refresh icon to check when tasks are completed
+81. Click the Refresh icon to check when tasks are completed
 <br>![](/exercises/ex2/images/DataPrep_RefreshStatus_02_10.png)

-70. Click on the glasses icon when the status shows complete
+82. Click on the glasses icon when the status shows complete
 <br>![](/exercises/ex2/images/DataPrep_RefreshGlasses_02_10.png)

-71. Click 'Data Preview'
+83. Click 'Data Preview'
 <br>![](/exercises/ex2/images/DataPrep_RefreshDataPreview_02_10.png)

-72. Notice there is only 'Full_Address' now, Address1, Address2, and Address3 have been removed
+84. Notice there is only 'Full_Address' now, Address1, Address2, and Address3 have been removed
 <br>![](/exercises/ex2/images/DataPrep_RefreshDataPreview_02_10.png)

 # Add Aggregated of sales data

-73. Click on 'Data Intelligence Metadata Explorer'
+85. Click on 'Data Intelligence Metadata Explorer'
 <br>![](/exercises/ex2/images/DataPrep_RuleBook_02_10.png)

-74. Click on 'View Rulebooks'
+86. Click on 'View Rulebooks'
 <br>![](/exercises/ex2/images/DataPrep_RuleBook_02_10.png

-75. In the 'Filter rulebooks names' enter 'Tech"
+87. In the 'Filter rulebooks names' enter 'Tech"
 <br>![](/exercises/ex2/images/DataPrep_RuleBook_02_20.png)

-76. Click on your 'TechEdDAT163_##'
+88. Click on your 'TechEdDAT163_##'
 <br>Note: replace ## with the nummber assigned to you
 <br>![](/exercises/ex2/images/DataPrep_RuleBook_02_30.png)

-78.
+89.

 where ## is the group number assigned to you